-Our Science teachers believe it is vital that all students receive grounding in current scientific processes, knowledge, values and skills for them to function in our complex, changing society.
-Science at the College also provides students with the opportunity to gain a level of understanding sufficient to pursue tertiary studies in any major scientific discipline.
+Our Science teachers believe it is vital that all students receive a grounding in current scientific processes, knowledge, values, and skills for them to function in our complex, changing society.
+Science at the college also provides students with the opportunity to gain a level of understanding sufficient to pursue tertiary studies in any major scientific discipline.

-All Science students have access to state of the art laboratories that are serviced with fume hoods and electronic white boards.
-The computer laboratory ensures that students have immediately access to latest research and developments in the scientific world.
+All Science students have access to state-of-the-art laboratories that are serviced with fume hoods and electronic whiteboards.
+The computer laboratory ensures that students have immediate access to the latest research and developments in the scientific world.

 Curriculum Leader Science – Steve Bedford